Massachusetts Metaphysical College: The Massachusetts Metaphysical College, 1882–1889

-In 1881, Mary Baker Eddy founded the Massachusetts Metaphysical College under a prevision of an 1874 Massachusetts state law governing the establishment of degree-granting colleges.
+In 1881, Mary Baker Eddy founded the Massachusetts Metaphysical College under a provision of a 1874 Massachusetts state law governing the establishment of degree-granting colleges.
 Degrees given out included Bachelor of Christian Science, or C.S.B.; and Doctor of Christian Science, or C.S.D. (sometimes listed in pamphlets as C.S. and D.C.S. respectively).
-Later, the C.S.D. degree was discontinued, and C.S.B. eventually came to refer to a teacher of Christian Science, while C.S. came to simply mean a class taught student.
+Later, the C.S.D. degree was discontinued, and C.S.B. eventually came to refer to a teacher of Christian Science, while C.S. came to simply mean a class-taught student.

-Two medical doctors, Charles J. Eastman and Rufus King Noyes, helped Eddy set up the college, but did not stay involved with it past a few months.
-Eddy founded the college originally while living in Lynn, Massachusetts, but soon moved with the college to 569 and 571 Columbus Avenue in Boston where the college stayed until its closing.
+Two medical doctors, Charles J. Eastman and Rufus King Noyes, helped Eddy set up the college but did not remain involved beyond a few months.
+Eddy founded the college while living in Lynn, Massachusetts, but soon moved it to 569 and 571 Columbus Avenue in Boston, where it remained until its closing.

-Eddy was the president of the college and its principle teacher.
+Eddy was the college's president and principal teacher.
 Other teachers included her husband Asa G. Eddy, her adopted son Ebenezer Foster-Eddy, and her student General Erastus Newton Bates.
 In addition to teaching, Bates served as the college's president for a short time before it closed.
 Eddy also gave lectures in Hawthorne Hall and other venues around Boston while teaching classes.

-The official cost of classes ranged from $100 to $300, however many students were offered discounted or even free tuition, and husbands and wives who took class at the same time paid on a two-for-one basis.
+The official cost of classes ranged from $100 to $300; however, many students were offered discounted or even free tuition, and husbands and wives who took classes at the same time paid on a two-for-one basis.
 Clergy were offered class free of charge, indicating a desire on Eddy's part to share her theology with religious leaders of the day.

-Eddy's Normal classes were designed to prepare teachers to start Christian Science Institutes outside of Boston to teach Christian Science; and by 1888 many such institutes existed in major cities around the United States, with more than half started by women.
+Eddy's Normal classes were designed to prepare teachers to start Christian Science Institutes outside of Boston to teach Christian Science; and by 1888, many such institutes existed in major cities around the United States, with more than half started by women.
 As time went on demand for instruction by Eddy at the Massachusetts Metaphysical College increased, with classes becoming larger and more frequent; however, in 1898 Eddy closed the college as she said because of "a deep-lying conviction that the next two years of her life should be given to the preparation of the revision of Science and Health, which was published in 1891."